 Founded

-in 1873, the RAMC traveled with infantrymen and dealt with war wounds on the
+in 1873, the RAMC travelled with infantrymen and dealt with war wounds on the

 field and within military hospitals.